 Canon designed their ultrasounds for general imaging, hence, you can use them in all standard applications, such as:

 OB/GYN, vascular, abdominal, small parts (breast, thyroid, etc.), MSK/Anesthesiology, and urology.

-Conclusion to Ultrasound Machine Series per Brand
+Sum Up: Ultrasound Machine Series per Brand

-While GE categorizes them based on their applications, Siemens, Philips and Canon divide them into series based on their advancements (high-end, mid-range and entry level).
+While GE categorizes them based on their applications, Siemens, Philips, and Canon divide them into series based on their advancements – high-end, mid-range, and entry-level.

 To give you an idea of how the different series from these ultrasound machine brands compare to each other, see the matrix that shows general imaging ultrasounds below.

 Keep in mind that we only present ultrasounds available on the secondary market.

 What is Next?